HazAT/appscreens-io-uploader/README.md

     appscreens-io-uploader [project_id]

-To upload screens with a different screensize than 5.5 inch use the --screenSize option (deliver string syntax use ```appscreens-io-uploader existing_project --help```)
+To upload screens with a different screensize than 5.5 inch use the --screenSize option (use for help ```appscreens-io-uploader existing_project --help```)

     appscreens-io-uploader [project_id] --screenSize=iOS-4-in